ADA Compliance Checklist for Websites

 Have a Comprehensive Approach to Accessibility in Your Organization

 Automated tools that check for compliance issues often miss coding errors.
 To catch and resolve all accessibility issues, you need a more comprehensive approach that deploys both intelligent, automated compliance software and certified human experts.
-Consider using an accessibility platform that takes a hybrid approach, as this helps you provide a holistic approach.
+Consider using an accessibility platform that takes a hybrid approach, as this helps you create a more holistic — and effective — approach to accessibility.

 Provide an Accessibility Statement